o-messai/SDOOD/README.md

 # Object Detection for Small, Dense, and Overlapped Objects in Industrial Recycling

+### will be available soon...
 This repository contains the code and dataset for detecting small, dense, and overlapping objects in industrial recycling processes.
-The focus is on enhancing object detection accuracy in challenging industrial settings using deep learning-based methods.
+The focus is on enhancing object detection accuracy in challenging industrial settings using deep learning-based
-    ### will be available soon.
 ## Features

 - **Dataset**: 10,000+ images and 120,000+ object instances (7 object classes).